John Beecher Sr.

 Mr. Beecher leaves a widow and two daughters, Laura E., wife of Jacob Ranck, of East Earl Township, and H. Bertha, wife of William H. Conley, of Philadelphia, a passenger engineer on the Pennsylvania Railroad.
 One brother and sister also survive, Samuel Beecher of this city, and Mrs. Belinda C. Pyfer, now residing with her son in Philadelphia.

-17. Obituary: Lancaster Examiner: Mr. William C. Beecher's Death. on 3 Apr 1895 in Lancaster, Lancaster, PA.
+17. Obituary: Lancaster Examiner: Mr. William C. Beecher's Death.
+On 3 Apr 1895 in Lancaster, Lancaster, PA.
 7 -----

 Mr. William C. Beecher's Death.